VocaleCoded/Website-Utilities/README.md

 # Site-Tools
 Hello!
-This respitory has some very useful scripts that you can always run on a site through the url bar using ``javascript:`` command that chromeOS and other browsers use.
+This respitory has some very useful scripts that you can run through bookmarklets!

 ## SiteValidCheck.js
 This useful script checks if the site is valid or invalid